-- ➤ Checked and agreed the opening Trial Balance in the Rialtas software for 2022-23 to the closing financial records for 2021-2022 to ensure that all balances have been properly rolled forward; - ➤ Verified that an appropriate cost and nominal ledger coding structure remains in place; - ➤ Confirmed the accounting system remained in balance at the date of our review by running a data check to confirm the trial balance agreed to the nominal ledger (the main accounting record); - ➤ Confirmed the External Auditor raised no issues on the 2021/22 accounts requiring our follow-up; - ➤ Discussed arrangements for backing up the accounting system with the Assistant Clerk.
-We understand this is done regularly by the Council's IT provider to a Cloud with the Rialtas system backed up to a server; - As a sample checked and agreed one month's transactions in the cashbook (November 2022) to the bank statements, including the regular "sweep" transfers to maintain the current account balance at a constant £5,000; - ➤ Checked and agreed the software based bank reconciliations as at 31st October and 30th November 2022 confirming there were no long standing, un-cleared adjustments or any other abnormal entries arising; and - ➤ Confirmed Member oversight of the accounts and bank reconciliations which is done primarily by the Finance and Audit Committee.
+- ➤ Checked and agreed the opening Trial Balance in the Rialtas software for 2024/25 to the closing financial records for 2023/2024 to ensure that all balances have been properly rolled forward; - ➤ Verified that an appropriate cost and nominal ledger coding structure remains in place; - ➤ Confirmed the accounting system remained in balance at the date of our review by running a data check to confirm the trial balance agreed to the nominal ledger (the main accounting record); - ➤ Confirmed the External Auditor raised no issues on the 2023/24 accounts requiring our follow-up; - As a sample, checked and agreed one month's transactions in the cashbook (November 2024) to the bank statements, including the regular "sweep" transfers to maintain the current account balance at a constant £5,000; - ➤ Checked and agreed the software based bank reconciliations as at 31st October and 30th November 2024 confirming there were no long standing, un-cleared adjustments or any other abnormal entries arising; and - ➤ Confirmed Member oversight of the accounts and bank reconciliations which is done primarily by the Finance and Audit Committee.

 We are pleased to record that no issues arise in this area currently.
-The Accounts are in balance and reconciled regularly.
+The Accounts are in balance and reconciled regularly with no anomalous entries in the reconciliation.